hurikzamith/hurikzamith/README.md

 ### Nice to meet you! 🙋‍♂️ My name is Hurik Zamith.
-I am a full Stack developer from Brazil, graduated on Le Wagon 🚐, widely considered one of the best bootcamp institutions in the world! 🌎
+I am a Full Stack developer from Brazil, graduated on Le Wagon 🚐, widely considered one of the best bootcamp institutions in the world! 🌎

 - 🚀 How can I be of service to you? 🔎 I am on the lookout for exciting projects, both by contract or freelance